courselabs/kubernetes/labs/deployments/README.md

 ## Working with managed Pods

-Because Pod names are random, you'll manage them in Kubectl using labels.
+Because Pod names are random, the easiest way to manage them with Kubectl is to use labels.
 We've done that with `get`, and it works for `logs` too:

 ```
 kubectl logs -l app=whoami
 ```

-And if you need to run commands in the Pod, you can use exec at the Deployment level:
+And if you need to run commands in the Pod, you can use `exec` at the Deployment level:

 ```
 # this will fail
-kubectl exec deploy/whoami -- hostname
+kubectl exec deploy/whoami -- /app/whoami
 ```

-> There's no shell in this container image :)
+> Kubernetes runs the command, but it errors.
+You can't run two copies of this app in one container, as they both try to bind to the same app

 The Pod spec in the Deployment template applies a label.